Samsung/kflat/README.md

 # Kflat: Kernel memory flattening module

 **Kflat** is a Linux kernel implementation of the library for fast serialization of C structures.
 It works by making a copy of the kernel memory for indicated variables and structures.
-Such copy can be used to recreate the layout of kernel memory in userspace process, for instance in auto-of-target project.
+Such copy can be used to recreate the layout of kernel memory in userspace process, for instance in [Auto off-Target](https://github.com/Samsung/auto_off_target) project.

 Currently supported architectures are x86_64 and ARM64.